whistlinwilly/stackvm/README.md

 # Status

+- breakup the Tracer interface:
+  - Observer factors out for just lifecycle (Begin,End,Queue,Handle)
+  - Tracer is an Observer with per-op observability: Before and After
 - add heap range pointers
 - add zigzagging to the varint arg encoder
 - many basic ops are coded, but not yet tested